-When a class or year group is scheduled to be doing something other than their normal lesson (e.g. a school trip, work experience, an internal exam etc), you need to free up staff and rooms.
+When a class or year group is scheduled to be doing something other than their normal lesson (e.g. study leave a school trip, work experience, an internal exam etc), you need to free up staff and rooms.
 You may refer to this process as collapsing the timetable.

 You don't need to delete the lessons - you can do this in Arbor by suspending the lessons!
 Suspended lesson registers are automatically opened at the lesson start time to pull in any existing planned absence marks.